A rare find - enjoy a variety of games available on-site.

 Why they chose this property

+It’s been in our family for about 100 years, and for four generations, so is full of good memories.
 It’s in a great setting - close to the friendly village of Aboyne, but also on the edge of proper hills.
 You can walk directly from the house onto the old drove road to Glen Esk (13 miles to the South), passing pretty Birse Loch on your way.

 What makes this property unique

 The cottage still has many of its original Victorian features and family memorabilia; a good selection of books about the local area, Scottish literature, and other holiday reading.
 It also has a shelf of children’s books, and a selection of games and DVDs for young and old.
+The garden is sheltered and South facing, with 2 picnic tables and other seating.
+There is very little traffic noise, and we are visited by woodland birds, deer and (if you are lucky) red squirrels.

 Languages: